How to Start an Emergency Fund: Six Ways to Save Money Fast

 An emergency fund is a specific savings account that you only use to cover expenses in the event of an emergency.
-Personal financial planners will tell you that saving an emergency fund is even more important than paying off certain kinds of debt—because having an emergency fund is what prevents you from going into debt, especially debt with burdensome terms like payday loans.
+Personal financial planners will tell you that an emergency fund is even more important than paying off certain kinds of debt—because having an emergency fund is what prevents you from going into debt, especially debt with burdensome terms like payday loans.
 That said, if you need emergency financial assistance now, these resources can help guide you in making the right next steps.

-As a general rule, it’s good to save up six months of your expenses in an emergency fund, with a portion in a savings account you never touch (unless it’s a true catastrophic emergency) and a portion you can withdraw and replenish for lesser emergencies (such as a major car repair).
+The emergency fund definition also requires that this cash be placed in a savings account you never touch, unless it’s a true catastrophic emergency.
 If that sounds like a lot, it is—but start small, opening a dedicated savings account for your fund and putting whatever you can in it each month.
-Even $50 a month will net you $600 at the end of your first year.
+Even $50 a month will add up to $600 at the end of your first year.

 Stay liquid and create a firewall

-Perhaps the biggest benefit of building an emergency fund will be the peace of mind you gain in knowing you can deal with emergencies, such as job loss, disability, unplanned housing or transportation expenses, emergency surgeries, natural disasters, theft, etc. Obviously, few of us suffer all the emergencies all the time, but most of us will face some emergency, large or small, at some point in our lives.
-In that sense, emergencies are foreseeable.
+Perhaps the biggest benefit of building an emergency savings fund will be the peace of mind you gain.
+Knowing you can deal with emergencies such as job loss, disability, unplanned housing or transportation expenses, emergency surgeries, natural disasters, or theft, or any unexpected expenses can take a ton of weight off your shoulders.

 The good news is that saving money is straightforward in practice.
 It often comes down to spending less, not making more.
 To save, you need to live within your means and be vigilant about cutting unnecessary expenses.
-Here are four easy tips to help you start saving, or ramp up your existing savings efforts:
+Here are five easy tips to teach you how to build an emergency fund fast: